-Basically, she said, UV-C light is able to make changes to the inner workings of bacteria and viruses (“microorganisms”) such that they die.
-Here’s her scientific version of our basic explanation:
+She said UV-C light is able to make changes to the inner workings of bacteria and viruses such that they die.

 “The absorption of UV-C can result in the formation of dimers in DNA, which can lead to mutations or cell death of the microorganism.
 The dimers produced by UV-C exposure result in the inactivation of bacteria and DNA viruses.”

 You may be surprised to find out that some of these bacteria can survive for months on hard surfaces like phones or keys.
 Dr. Passey told us that the MRSA bacteria, for example, can live anywhere from seven days to seven months.
 E. Coli can live from 1.5 hours up to 16 months.